Projects Offered

 If you are interested in this project, please select Ulrich as your group preference in the IPP application platform.

-Publications relevant to this project
+Publications relevant to these projects

-Yakoub G, Choi YS, Wong RP, Strauch T, Ann KJ, Cohen RE and Ulrich HD (2023) Avidity-based biosensors for ubiquitylated PCNA reveal choreography of DNA damage bypass.
-Science Adv, 9: eadf3041 Link
+Yakoub G, Choi YS, Wong RP, Strauch T, Ann KJ, Cohen RE and Ulrich HD (2023) Avidity-based biosensors for ubiquitylated PCNA reveal choreography of DNA damage bypass.Sci Adv, 9:eadf3041 Link

 Wegmann S, Meister C, Renz C, Yakoub G, Wollscheid HP, Takahashi DT, Mikicic I, Beli P and Ulrich HD (2022) Linkage reprogramming by tailor-made E3s reveals polyubiquitin chain requirements in DNA-damage bypass.
 Mol Cell, 82:1589-1602 Link